Jai975/P2P-File-System/README.md

 ################ Java 7 or above is required #################

-To Run the Peer we should pass ID as the argument
+To Run the Peer we should pass ID as the argument(ID's can start from 0)

 Example - java Server 0

+Each server will have dedicated ports and their data is in the file (./meta/ports.txt)

 Inorder to run multiple peers concurrently we should replicate all the files to a seperate directory and should start Server from there.